Code-Institute-Submissions/CitiesInCountries/README.md

 * [DropBox](https://www.dropbox.com/)
 	* Using DropBox as a staging area for Visual Studio Code, and synching this with GitHub.
 * [Visual Studio Code](https://code.visualstudio.com/)
 	* Code writing and staging.
-Went over to Visual Studio Code for improved coding ease, performance, and stability (used Repl-it~ and GitHub first).
+Use Visual Studio Code for Dev (Code Snippets), Test (fully-functioning), and Production (pushed to GitHub, and published on GitPages).
 * [LiveServer for Visual Code Studio](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 	* This is the local Web Server used for development and testing, running as an add-on to Visual Studio Code.